ErinMorelli/em-beer-manager/README.md

 * A custom beer "style" taxonomy for classifying your beers pre-populated with styles from Untappd
 * A customizable "group" taxonomy for categorizing and grouping your beers
+* "Menu" taxonomy for creating beer menus
 * Shortcodes and template tags for displaying all or a select number of beers
 * Custom meta boxes to store detailed information about each beer, including ABV, IBU, and ingredients
 * Beer check-in and rating integration with Untappd
 * A "Beer List" widget for simply displaying your beers in sidebars
 * A "Recent Check-Ins" widget for displaying recent beer check-ins for your brewery on Untappd
 * Custom page display for beers and styles
-* [Experimental] Import your brewery's beers directly from Untappd
+* [Beta] Import your brewery's beers directly from Untappd
+* [Beta] Import your beers and menus from Untappd for Business

 ### Screenshots ###